kiritigowda/MIVisionX-Inference-Tutorial/README.md

 ### Neural Net Model Compiler & Optimizer - OpenVX Code Generation

 Use MIVisionX [Neural Net Model Compiler & Optimizer](https://github.com/GPUOpen-ProfessionalCompute-Libraries/MIVisionX/tree/master/model_compiler#neural-net-model-compiler--optimizer) to generate OpenVX code from your pre-trained neural net model.
 The model compiler generates annmodule.cpp & annmodule.h during the OpenVX code generation.
 Copy annmodule.cpp into the source folder of this project & copy annmodule.h into the include folder of this project.
-The whole process of inference from a pre-trained neural net models will be show in 3 different samples below.
+The whole process of inference from a pre-trained neural net model will be shown in 3 different samples below.

 ### Build - Inference Application